andrecaiado/spring-boot-security-auth/README.md

 ## Authentication mechanism

-We are using a Username and Password authentication mechanism.
+In this project, we are using a Username and Password authentication mechanism.

-The user sends a POST request to an authentication specific endpoint with the username and password in the request body.
+The basic use case for this mechanism consists in a user sending a POST request to an authentication specific endpoint with the username and password in the request body.
 The application authenticates the user and returns a JWT token.

+## Provider manager

 ### DaoAuthenticationProvider

-The `DaoAuthenticationProvider` is an `AuthenticationProvider` implementation that uses a `UserDetailsService` and `PasswordEncoder` to authenticate a username and password.
+The `DaoAuthenticationProvider` is an `AuthenticationProvider` implementation that supports Username and Password authentication mechanism.
+It uses the `UserDetailsService` and `PasswordEncoder` to authenticate a username and password.

 TODO: Create a custom diagram to explain the `DaoAuthenticationProvider` usage.